Consistency of common spatial estimators under spatial confounding: Analysis models and the consistency of their estimators

-Now, we consider different analysis models for estimating the effect of exposure $X$ on the outcome $Y$ in the PLM (\ref{eq:plm}).
-Following \cite{khan2} we distinguish between \textit{analysis} and \textit{data-generating} models because, crucially, they need not coincide: in some cases, an analysis model may result in consistent estimation under an assumed DGP \textit{even if} it makes modeling assumptions that conflict with the DGP.
-Recognizing this distinction is critical to unraveling the confusion around spatial confounding.
+We consider various \textit {analysis models} for estimating the effect of exposure $X(s)$ on the outcome $Y(s)$ in the PLM (\ref{eq:plm}).
+Akin to \cite{khan2}, we distinguish between the data-generation process (DGP), specified in (\ref{eq:plm}) and (\ref{eq:exp}), and the analysis models used because, crucially, they need not coincide: in some cases an analysis model may result in consistent estimation \textit{even if} it makes modeling assumptions that conflict with the DGP.
+Recognizing this distinction is crucial to unraveling the confusion around spatial confounding.
+The OLS estimator of $\beta^*$ is $\hat\beta_{OLS} = ( X^\top X)^{-1} X^\top Y$.
+The OLS estimator arises from an analysis model that assumes that $g(\cdot)$ is absent in \eqref{eq:plm}.
+It is thus often referred to as the \textit{unadjusted} estimator, as it does not attempt to adjust for spatial confounding.
+Common estimators that adjust for a spatial component in the outcome model include the estimator of $\beta$ from a \textit{spline regression} \citep{rice} which models $g(\cdot)$ as a fixed function of space, represented using splines.
+Alternatively, $g(\cdot)$ is also commonly modeled as a draw from a random function, i.e., a spatial stochastic process $\nu(\cdot)$ endowed with a Gaussian process (GP) prior with zero mean and some covariance function $K(\cdot,\cdot)$.
+The GP regression analysis model can be summarized as a hierarchical spatial mixed effects linear model:

-The OLS analysis model assumes that $g$ is absent in \eqref{eq:plm}; the RSR analysis model assumes that $g$ is orthogonal to $X$.
-These two analysis models result in the same estimator for $\beta$: $\hat\beta = ( X^\top X)^{-1} X^\top Y$.
-Below we quantify the asymptotic bias for the unadjusted OLS estimator or RSR under spatial confounding.
-This bias is unsurprising and stems from the well-known issue of omitting a confounding variable in a regression.

-Three spatial analysis models have traditionally been used to account for $g$.
-The first treats it as a fixed, unknown function and models it using basis functions; typically these are splines and we refer to this as \textit{spline regression} \citep{rice}.
-Alternatively, $g$ can be modeled as a draw from a random function class which we denote by $\nu$.
-Typically, $\nu$ is assigned a Gaussian process (GP) prior with zero mean and some covariance function $C$.

-Thus the GP analysis model can be summarized as a spatial mixed effects linear model:

-If only estimation of the exposure effect $\beta$ is of interest, the analysis model (\ref{eq:gp}) can be marginalized by integrating out $\nu$ over its GP prior yielding $ Y = N(X \beta, \Sigma)$ where $Y=(Y_1,\ldots,Y_n)^\top$, $X$ is similarly defined, and $\Sigma$ is a $n \times n$ covariance matrix of the spatially correlated error $\nu + \epsilon$/.
-The maximum likelihood estimator of $\beta$, conditional on $\Sigma$, is the generalized least squares (GLS) estimator:

-See \ref{sec:gp-gls} and \ref{sec:spline-gp} for a review of known theoretical relationships among the three analysis methods splines, GP regression, and GLS.
+If $\beta$ is also assigned a prior, then Bayesian (MCMC) algorithms are typically used to estimate $\beta$ and $\nu$.
+Alternatively, the GLS estimator arises as the maximum likelihood estimator of $\beta$ from the marginal model $ Y = N(X \beta, \Sigma)$ obtained from integrating over the GP prior of $\nu$ in (\ref{eq:gp}), i.e.,